dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 ~~~~~~~~~~~~
   HHH RRR
 ```
 The ***state space*** is the set of all possible valid states that can exist within a particular problem.
-That is, it's all the ways we can position the humans, robots, and the boat without violating the rule about the numbers of humans and robots.
+That is, it's all the ways we can position the humans, robots, and the boat without violating the requirements of the problem.

 ## Successor states